Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Proofs for Section 2

 For a general $\bm{p}\in \Omega_p$, we know

 where the last inequality comes from Proposition \ref{basicProp} (c).
 Without loss of generality, we consider $\bm{a}^\top\p<\bm{a}^\top\p^*-c_\epsilon$, then

-So we can choose $\mu=\bar{\alpha}$ and $\lambda=\min \left\{\underline{\alpha}, \frac{\underline{\alpha}c_\epsilon\underline{d}}{\bar{a}\bar{r}} \right\}$ and Assumption \ref{assump2} (b) is satisfied.
+So, we can choose $\mu=\bar{\alpha}$ and $\lambda=\min \left\{\underline{\alpha}, \frac{\underline{\alpha}c_\epsilon\underline{d}}{\bar{a}\bar{r}} \right\}$ and Assumption \ref{assump2} (b) is satisfied.

 The implication for this second example is that for the existence of $\mu$, we only need that the density function has a finite upper bound, and for the existence of $\lambda,$ we can impose a locally lower bound for the density function and extend the condition to a more general support through the above derivation.
-Example 3 follows as a special case of Example 2.
+Then, Example 3 follows the same intuition and analysis as Example 2.